Where do we go from here?

 If you are left leaning, supported Labour and Jeremy Corbyn then you will likely feel like me today – devastated, furious, sad, deflated, bereft, grief stricken.

 I had a tiny bit of hope that the #youthquake could pull through and Labour could win – after all, their manifesto was magnificent.
 However, based on the polls I knew that was unlikely so really I was just hoping that this whole debacle would have weakened the Tories.
 That putting the country through this (and frankly spoiling Christmas 2019) would have caused them damage.
-And it should have – Boris Johnson is scum.
+And it should have – Boris Johnson is the worst.
 He’s on record saying racists, sexist, homophobic and classist views.
 He bottled out of any interviews that would have put him under proper scrutiny.
-He hid in a fucking fridge for fucks sake.
+He hid in a fridge!

 But they’ve won, in the biggest Tory majority since Thatcher.
 They’ve turned some of my beloved North East blue.
 Including Sedgefield, where I lived for my first 20 plus years.
 I never thought I would see the day.
 It’s truly heartbreaking.